kishancodes/Operating-Systems/2. Concurrent Linux Processes and Shared Memory/ReadMe.md

 $ make clean

-Description:

-This is project 2 of CMPSCI 4760 FA 2021.
-Users can find the project question at http://www.cs.umsl.edu/~sanjiv/classes/cs4760/assignments/ass2.pdf .

 Implemented runsim as follows:
 1. Check for the command line argument and output a usage message if the argument is not appropriate.
 2. Allocate shared memory and populate it with the number of licenses from step 1.